Insurance Claims

 What’s in scope today

-• Eligibility checks - confirm a client’s coverage and benefits before the session
+- Eligibility checks - confirm a client’s coverage and benefits before the session

-What HIPAAtherapy does not do yet is covered under Current limitations.
+What HIPAAtherapy does not do yet is covered under current limitations.

-How a claim moves through the system
+How a claim moves through HIPAAtherapy

-1. You check eligibility for the client’s insurance
+Section titled “How a claim moves through HIPAAtherapy”- You check eligibility for the client’s insurance

-3. HIPAAtherapy sends an 837P through Stedi
+- HIPAAtherapy sends the claim through Stedi

-4. Stedi forwards the claim to the payer
+- Stedi forwards the claim to the payer

-5. The payer sends back an acknowledgment, and the claim moves to Accepted or Rejected in HIPAAtherapy
+- The payer sends back an acknowledgment, and the claim moves to Accepted or Rejected in HIPAAtherapy

 HIPAAtherapy checks for new acknowledgments every 15 minutes.